course ID: 2020_cCBPM

 Community-Based Participatory Methods in Public Health: Understanding, informing and co-creating

 The importance of Community-Based Participatory Methods in Public Health has grown significantly.
-This is in line with the shift towards ecological models which bring the community at the heart of interventions, services, and policiesand by focusing on engaging individuals, hospitals, health service providers, social organisations, and government officials to develop partnerships and co-create positive change.
-CBPMs position public health professionals and researchers and communities as partners who engage in the design, execution, and application of programmes and services that meet their needs.
+This is in line with the shift towards ecological models which bring the community at the heart of interventions, services, and policies and by focusing on engaging individuals, hospitals, health service providers, social organisations, and government officials to develop partnerships and co-create positive change.
+CBPM position public health professionals and researchers and communities as partners who engage in the design, execution, and application of programmes and services that meet their needs.
 The Covid-19 global crisis has revealed once again the importance of understanding, engaging and working with communities to support pandemic management responses that consider local realities and needs.
 Community engagement and cooperation are needed more than ever to develop and harness the communal effort required by sustainable pandemic management.

 At the end of the course participants will be able to: